 Our tests show that USB tethering is the option that drains your phone’s battery the slowest.
 Meanwhile, Bluetooth offers the worst speeds.
 Thanks to improvements in Bluetooth technology, though, its impact on battery is acceptable.

 It’s Easy to Link Your Mobile Internet Connection to a Computer

 Stuck choosing between a Wi-Fi hotspot and USB tethering?
 Well, USB isn’t the fastest at everything, making Wi-Fi the best all-around option.
 But if Wi-Fi isn’t available, relying on USB tethering is your best alternative.

 Concerned about the cost of tethering?
-Check these ways to reduce data usage.
+Check these ways to reduce data usage when using mobile internet .